QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 		- average chain length = load factor
 	- linear probing
 		- # of probes = 1/(1-\lambda)
+- need to keep the size in a good range, not too many collision, not too large wasted memory
 - **resizing**
 	- when load factor too big, create a new array twice the size
 	- move values into the new array